mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

   --help     Show help  [boolean]

 This command drains the server of connections by first removing it from all services after which it waits until all connections are closed.
 When all connections are closed, the server is put into the `maintenance` state and added back to all the services where it was removed from.
 To take the server back into use, execute `clear server <server> maintenance`.

+Warning: This command is not safe to interrupt.
+If interrupted, the servers might not be added back to the service.
+For a better alternative, use `set server <server> drain`.
 ```

 ## enable